rodneydup/QHOSYN/README.md

 You must have cmake installed (version 3.10 or later), and Xcode (hopefully we can get rid of this dependency soon).

-You'll also need a few libraries installed: libsndfile flac libogg libvorbis (If you have homebrew, you can get them all with `brew install libsndfile flac libogg libvorbis`)
+You'll also need a few libraries installed: libsndfile flac libogg libvorbis boost (If you have homebrew, you can get them all with `brew install libsndfile flac libogg libvorbis boost`)

 - First, clone the repo: